 You need to inform the stakeholders about the interview schedule, place, and duration.

 You can use many tools like MS Outlook to send a meeting request, which can help you invite the people and choose who is mandatory and who is optional.
 You have to send the interview agenda with highlighting the objectives to set the expectation for the meeting.

 Ask about any prerequisites you may need to facilitate your interview and your analysis.

 By learning about the business domain, you will discover that there are some important questions you should ask about the domain, and this will help you focus during the interview.

 During the interview, you should follow the different questioning techniques mentioned below.
 It is important to consider the environmental and physiological factors that may affect the listening level and audience concentrations and their willingness to speak on important subjects.

 - Open-Ended Questions: should be at the start of the interview, to just gain general information and understand more about the business context, for example, why this is a problem?

 - Ideas questions: it is used to ask for the opinion to solve or propose a solution and new ideas for a solution also brainstorming a solution, for example, how do you think this could work?

-- Time Machine: the time machine question should be for visioning illustration and direction, for example, Why is that important to you? or How this will be useful at 2020?
+- Time Machine: the time machine question should be for visioning illustration and direction, for example, Why is that important to you? or How this will be useful in 2020?

 - Indirect Questions: These questions are used to gain more information and illustration but indirect way, for example, Is that important because of …?

 - Validation Statements and Questions: this should be used in summarizing the information you gained and to ensure your understanding so you do not fall into misunderstanding listening trap, for example, From what I understood…etc.

 - Example Questions: asking for examples is a very good way to illustrate workflows and understand the business needs at the customer end, for example, could you give an example of this purchase cycle?